PunchThrough/bean-sdk-android/HACKING.md

 firefox build/javadoc/index.html
 ```

-## Deploying Docs
+## Deploying to GitHub Pages

-The section above (Building javadocs) can be entirely automated, including the deployment to `gh-pages`.
+Building and deploying Javadocs to GitHub Pages is an automated process.

 First, `cd` into `docs/` and install the script dependencies: